espeak-ng/espeak-ng/docs/phonemes.md

 phonetics and phonemics of the sounds being produced in a way that is consistent between languages and voices.
 While this feature set is modelled on the IPA, it is not meant to be able to preserve phoneme transcriptions when using a transcription as both the input and output phoneme sets.
+This document provides commentary on the intended usage of these features where there is ambiguity from the associated IPA usage between authors.

 This document is grouped into two sections.
 The first section displays the IPA charts using the feature names instead of their names, showing the IPA phoneme